Augusta Drug & Alcohol Rehab, Detox & Treatment Resources

 Aiken, SC 29801

 Augusta is a large city with many resources available to those in need, but both Georgia and South Carolina offer even more access to detox centers, rehab programs and weekly meetings.
-Your goal should be to find the one the best fits your needs, whether it’s at an Augusta, GA drug rehab, in another nearby city or in another location in the country.
-National programs like the ones offered at The Recovery Village are also available, allowing you to travel to a new environment as you get a fresh start.
+Your goal should be to find the one the best fits your needs, whether it’s at a drug rehab near you, in another nearby city or in another location in the country.